 I’m not sure if I should squeak, or be content.
 I’m not sure I want to risk seeking greener pastures either, not in the current environment, with a baby on board.
 I’m also not sure if I’ll make the same pay.
 I don’t have a barrage of ‘hot’ skills to list (or fake).
-And Rambo with a knife is just another person with a knife until we realize s/he’s Rambo.
+And Rambo with a knife is just another person with a knife.

 I think I should continue working hard to up my game.
-My manager recently hired another person to do what I’m doing.
-It’s clear he wants my back up, he said so himself – and just in case.
-Now the question is if he hired Rambo, or just another guy with a knife.
+My manager recently hired another person to do what I’m doing – my back up, he said.
+Just in case (he didn’t say that).

 There’s a lot to learn and catching up to do.
 I lost 10 years after college to bit-of-everything-but-leading-to-really-nothing kind of ‘office’ jobs.
 If I didn’t think I could do a particular aspect of a job, I didn’t even try exploring the job.
 I wasn’t brave enough.
 Less smarter friends moved ahead in the meantime.
 I’m still not able to fake it.